microsoft/aed-rust-learn-content/understand-common-concepts/includes/0-introduction.md

 - Discover the basic data types that exist in the Rust's standard library.
 - Write your own functions.
 - Use collections to store multiple values in a single structure.
-- Learn how to use conditinal statements and loops in your code.
+- Learn how to use conditional statements and loops in your code.

 ## Prerequisites